Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/urp-shader-examples.md

 ## URP unlit basic shader

-This page describes the basic URP-compatible shader.
-This shader fills the mesh shape with a color predefined in the shader code.
+This example describes the basic URP-compatible shader.

+The shader fills the mesh shape with a color predefined in the shader code.

-Create a shader,
+### Shader code

 ```c++
 // This shader fills the mesh shape with a color predefined in the code.